The Museum of Ice Cream Is Coming to San Francisco This Fall

 Oh, and there's ice cream, of course!
 The Museum will feature scream-worthy cones from its local partners, who will respectively serve a "scoop of the week" on a rotational basis.
 There's even talk of a "Museum of Ice Cream" flavor.
 What does a museum taste like, you ask?
 Well, folks, we'll all have to wait in line together to find out.

 If you're in possession of an American Express Platinum Card, you can purchase pre-sale tickets beginning Wednesday, August 23 at 9 a.m.
 Non-Platinum AmEx cardholders will have to wait until Thursday, August 24 at 9 a.m.
-Tickets are $38 per person ($18 for seniors and young kids), which is a whopping 9 dollars more than they were in New York and Los Angeles.
+Tickets are $38 per person, which is a whopping 9 dollars more than they were in New York and Los Angeles.
 We'd jump on them, though: The New York pop-up sold out in just five days...and boasted a waitlist of 200,000 people.

 May the odds be ever in your flavor.